-Main minority interests
+Significant minority interests

 BGL BNP Paribas owns 50% + 1 share of the Luxembourg holding company BNP Paribas Leasing Solutions SA (BPLS).
 The minority shareholder of BPLS is BNP Paribas, which holds 50% minus 1 share.
-Other subsidiaries of the Group are all 100% owned.
+Other subsidiaries are all 100% owned.
 BPLS itself holds many international leasing subsidiaries (see note 9b), some of which also have minority interests (partnerships with manufacturers in particular).
 These minority interests are not material to the Group.